Wimbledon Championships: Balls

-Since 1902, the Wimbledon Championships have used tennis balls manufactured by Slazenger and the company has been the official supplier for the tournament ever since, making this the longest-running sponsorship deal in sport.
+Since 1902, the Wimbledon Championships have used tennis balls manufactured by Slazenger and in already several decades now made in Mariveles, Bataan, Philippines.
+The company has been the official supplier for the tournament ever since, making this the longest-running sponsorship deal in sport.

 Media coverage and attendance

 Radio Wimbledon

 Until 2011, when its contract ended, Radio Wimbledon could be heard within a five-mile radius on 87.7 FM, and also online.
-It operated under a Restricted Service Licence.
+It operated under a restricted service licence.
 Presenters included Sam Lloyd and Ali Barton.
 Typically, they worked alternate four-hour shifts until the end of the last match of the day.
 Reporters and commentators included Gigi Salmon, Nick Lestor, Rupert Bell, Nigel Bidmead, Guy Swindells, Lucie Ahl, Nadine Towell and Helen Whitaker.
 Often, they reported from the "Crow's Nest", an elevated building housing the Court 3 and 4 scoreboards which affords views of most of the outside courts.
 Regular guests included Sue Mappin.
 In later years, Radio Wimbledon acquired a second low-power FM frequency (within the grounds only) of 96.3 FM for uninterrupted Centre Court commentary, and, from 2006, a third for coverage from No. 1 Court on 97.8 FM.
 Hourly news bulletins and travel (using RDS) were also broadcast.

 Radio Wimbledon's theme tune is called "Purple and Green" and has been used since 1996, when it was composed by British composer Tony Cox.

 Television coverage

 Beginning with the 2018 tournament, an in-house operation known as Wimbledon Broadcasting Services (WBS) has served as the official host broadcaster of the tournament, replacing BBC Sport.
+Despite this, commentary teams for the show courts are often provided by the BBC, including Andrew Cotter, Andrew Castle, and much of the production talent involved in producing the world feed for WBS are provided from the BBC.